Ramos v. Louisiana: Background

-Oregon became the only state to allow split-jury verdicts after Louisiana amended its state constititon in 2019.
+Oregon became the only state to allow split-jury verdicts after Louisiana amended its state constitution in 2019.
 The present case's petitioner, Evangelisto Ramos, had been convicted of murder in Louisiana on a 10–2 vote in 2016, before the change to Louisiana's state constitution.
 Ramos appealed the conviction on the issue around the non-unanimous jury factor, arguing that the law, established in 1898, was a Jim Crow law that allowed for racial discrimination within juries.
 The Louisiana Court of Appeal, Fourth Circuit upheld his sentence in a November 2017 opinion.

 Ramos petitioned to the U.S. Supreme Court on the question "Whether the Fourteenth Amendment fully incorporates the Sixth Amendment guarantee of a unanimous verdict".
 The Court accepted the case in March 2019.
 Oral argument for the case was held on October 7, 2019.

 Decision

 In a 6–3 decision, the Court ruled that the unanimity of a jury vote for conviction mandated by the Sixth Amendment for serious crimes must also be an incorporated right against the states, overturning Apodaca v.
 Oregon.